SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation: Introduction

 \section{Introduction}

 Segmenting images is a core problem in Computer Vision, yet achieving high-quality results typically requires extensive human effort to annotate pixel-level masks.
-Moreover, conventional semantic segmentation methods ~\cite{chen2017deeplab, he2017mask, kirillov2018panoptic, cheng2022masked} struggle to generalize to unseen categories, limiting their applicability in open-world scenarios.
+Moreover, conventional semantic segmentation methods ~\cite{chen2017deeplab, he2017mask, kirillov2018panoptic, cheng2022masked} struggle to generalize to unseen categories.
 Inspired by the human ability to recognize novel objects from just a few examples, few-shot segmentation (FSS) \cite{li2021adaptive, wang2019panet, liu2022learning, shaban2017one} has emerged as a paradigm that leverages a small set of labeled reference samples to guide the segmentation of target images containing arbitrary, previously unseen classes.

-To this end, recent work has turned to Visual Foundation Models (VFMs) \cite{bommasani2021opportunities}, which offer rich visual representations and strong generalization capabilities \cite{radford2021clip, yuan2023power}.
-A natural approach \cite{liu2023matcher, zhang2024bridge, sun2024vrp} is to decouple the FSS task into two stages: feature matching followed by promptable segmentation.
-This is typically achieved by combining DINOv2 \cite{oquab2023dinov2}, known for its strong semantic correspondence capabilities \cite{zhang2023tale, meng2024segic, zhang2024telling, tang2023emergent}, with Segment Anything Model \cite{kirillov2023segment}, which excels at producing high-quality segmentation masks \cite{kirillov2023segment, zou2023segment, zhang2023personalize}.
+To this end, recent work has turned to visual foundation models (VFMs) \cite{bommasani2021opportunities}, which offer rich visual representations and strong generalization capabilities \cite{radford2021clip, yuan2023power}.
+A natural approach \cite{liu2023matcher, zhang2024bridge, sun2024vrp} is to decouple the few-shot segmentation task into two stages: feature matching followed by promptable segmentation.
+This is typically achieved by combining DINOv2 \cite{oquab2023dinov2}, known for its strong semantic correspondence capabilities \cite{zhang2023tale, meng2024segic, zhang2024telling, tang2023emergent}, with Segment Anything \cite{kirillov2023segment}, which excels at producing high-quality segmentation masks \cite{kirillov2023segment, zou2023segment, zhang2023personalize}.
 While effective, these modular approaches add computational overhead and require prompt engineering to coordinate multiple VFMs \cite{zhu2024unleashing}.